 The oddest one I ever did had a 1 1/2″ horn on the bridge of the nose, like a rhino!

-I’ve seen Pronghorn with deformed horns, but never anything like this.
-I didn’t know until yesterday that Pronghorn can grow extra horns and although these are small they appear to be made of the same keratinous material as this buck’s regular horns.
+I’ve seen Pronghorn with deformed horns, but never anything as unique as this.
+I didn’t know until yesterday that Pronghorn can grow extra horns and although these are small they appear to be made of the same keratinous material as this buck’s regular horn sheath.

 You just never know what oddities you might see while wandering around photographing nature.